kmlawson/dotfiles/docs/vimhelp.md

 	c-n c-p	autocompletion before or after cursor c-w	delete word before cursor
-	c-w	delete all characters on current line
+	c-w	delete all characters on current line c-o	enter normal mode for one command and return to insert mode c-y	repeat line above
+	c-e	repeat line below
+	c-t	indent to right
+	c-d	indent to left
+	c-y c-e	repeat character at this position from line above, below

 ## Visual Mode